EducationUniversities of Frankfurt and Berkeley

 Since November 2008, I am a faculty member at the University of Liverpool and a member of the Cockcroft Institute of Accelerator Science and Technology.
 In October 2011 I was promoted to Professor of Physics and I also lead the Liverpool Accelerator Physics Group.
 I have been leading the Physics Department at Liverpool since 2016.

 I am specialized in accelerator design and optimization, the development of underpinning technologies – in particular novel beam diagnostics – as well as fundamental science and industry applications of accelerators, from high energy discovery machines, to antimatter facilities, medical accelerators and ultra-compact accelerators-on-a-chip.

-Research – Admin – Teaching – Vision – International Collaboration: in a healthy mix.
+My Typical Day: Research – Admin – Teaching – Vision – International Collaboration: in a healthy mix.

 How would you describe yourself in 3 words?